 In the 1990s, the FDA learned that benzene was present in some soft drinks.
 Some drink makers used sodium benzoate and ascorbic acid in their formulas.
 Starting in 2005, the FDA tested more than 200 soft drinks for benzene.
 Benzene above what's considered a safe level was found in 10 products.
 The government has worked with manufacturers to tweak their formulas where needed.
 The new formulas were tested, and all met the standards.

 All kinds of products contain sodium benzoate.

-Food.
-In the food industry, sodium benzoate is used to prevent spoilage from harmful bacteria, yeasts, and molds.
-It also helps maintain freshness in food by helping to slow or prevent changes in color, flavor, PH, and texture.
+In the food industry, sodium benzoate is used to prevent spoilage from harmful bacteria, yeast, and mold.
+It also helps maintain freshness in food by helping to slow or prevent changes in color, flavor, pH, and texture.

 - Salad dressings